NikoSeino/NikoSeino/README.md

 #### About me:
 - Master's in Communication Disorders, SLP for 7+ years
 - 2nd Master's in Data Science in progress
-- Self taught user of SQL, Excel, R, and Tableau for data analysis
+- Self taught user of SQL, Excel, R, and Python for data analysis
 - Interested in something new.
 Always learning
 - Hobbies include: gardening, cooking, word games, having cats